susam/texme/README.md

     MathJax to render all LaTeX content in the HTML obtained from the previous step.

 It is important to note that TeXMe does not implement a Markdown parser of its own.
-It relies on an existing popular and stable Markdown parser that conforms to the CommonMark specification and has stood the test of time.
+It relies on an existing popular and stable Markdown parser that conforms to the GitHub Flavored Markdown (GFM) specification and has stood the test of time.
+Note that GFM is a strict superset of CommonMark.
 TeXMe only parses out content within LaTeX delimiters and masks it, so that the Markdown parser cannot see such content.
 As a result of this, step 1 can be a problem when there are LaTeX delimiters like `$`, `$$`, etc. within a Markdown code span/block.
 The TeXMe tokenizer interprets the delimiter and the content after it as LaTeX if it finds the corresponding closing delimiter too later in the document.
 This can break the Markdown rendering of the code span/block.
 An example of this was discussed in the previous section.
 This issue occurs because TeXMe parses out and masks the LaTeX snippet before invoking the Markdown parser.
 The `md` environment prevents TeXMe from looking for LaTeX content within the environment.

 The `md` environment ensures that anything within `\begin{md}` and `\end{md}` is not searched for LaTeX delimiters.
 Anything within this